 Alec Templeton, the versatile piano virtuoso, and probably the greatest discovery in radio in 1939, gives credit for much of his success to the inspiration he derives from radio programs.
-The NBC star awakens each morning at 9 o'clock as regularly as if he had set an alarm clock, and his first wakset an alarm clock, and his first waking act is to turn on the radio beside his bed.
+The NBC star awakens each morning at 9 o'clock as regularly as if he had set an alarm clock, and his first waking act is to turn on the radio beside his bed.
 He carries a portable radio with him everywhere, even to the barber shop and the restaurant.
 It's by listening to radio so intently that he is able to concoct those brilliant take-offs on its personalities.